 ANTH 506.
 Ancient American Civilizations: Mesoamerica.
 3 Hours NW / S/W.

 An archaeological survey of the Precolombian heritage of Mexico and Central America.
 The sites and cultures of the Olmecs, Teotihuacan, the Maya, the Zapotecs, the Toltecs, and the Aztecs will be considered in detail.
 Investigations of ancient art and architecture, crafts and technologies, trade and exchange, religious beliefs and practices, and writing and calendrical systems will be directed toward understanding the growth and the decline of these Native American civilizations.
 (Same as LAA 556.)
 Prerequisite: One Anthropology, Latin American Studies, Art History, Museum Studies, or Indigenous Studies course, or permission of the instructor.
 LEC.

 ANTH 507.
 The Ancient Maya.
 3 Hours S/W.

 An intensive examination of current scholarship on the ancient Maya civilization of Mexico and Central America.
 The course will consider Maya culture from its roots in early villages of the Preclassic period to the warring city-states of the Postclassic period.
 Topics will include settlement and subsistence systems, sociopolitical evolution, art and architecture, myth and symbolism, and Maya hieroglyphic writing.
 An important theme of the course will be the relevance of the Precolumbian Maya for understanding complex societies and contemporary Latin American Culture.
-Prerequisite: Successful completion of one of the following: ANTH 110, ANTH 310, ANTH 415, ANTH 506, or ANTH 508.
+(Same as LAA 557.)
+Prerequisite: One Anthropology, Latin American Studies, Art History, Museum Studies, or Indigenous Studies course, or permission of the instructor.
 LEC.